 Figure 1 depicts the brain’s blood supply routes.
 The Carotid arteries – both internal and external branches – serve as the main supply routes.
 Both originate from the common carotid artery; here we see the right-side supply routes.
 We have a similar system on the left side too.

 The outer external branch transports oxygen and food to the face and all over the skull; the inner branch transports to the inside of the brain.

 The junction where the common carotid artery divides into two is a crucial place.
-It is the commonplace where fat deposits, a plaque develops, and then narrowing the route happens.
+It is commonplace where fat deposits, a plaque develops and then narrowing the route happens.
 We can hear a sound – “bruit” – using a stethoscope.
 They are at high risk of getting a stroke either by cutting off the blood supply or by dislodging plaque particles.
 The plaque particles can travel higher through blood further inside and may cut off blood supply to a smaller area of the brain.
 This type of stroke, which is the commonest type, is called an ischemic stroke.

 Figure 3: Brain’s main blood supply areas according to its supply routes